sarbagyastha/flutter_rating_bar/README.md

 ![DEMO](flutter_rating_bar.gif)

+## Fork Feature

+- half rating by tap, NOT "only by drag"

 ## Salient Features
 - Set minimum and maximum rating
 - Any widgets can be used as as rating bar/indicator items